score-spec/docs/content/en/docs/dependencies/_index.md

 Dependencies are user-defined resources that describe the relationship between Workloads.

-Score uses `resources` section to describe Workload's dependencies.
-This mechanism can be used to spin-up multiservice setups with `docker-compose`.
+The Score Specification has a `resources` section that is used to describe Workload's dependencies.
+This mechanism can be used to spin-up multiservice setups with `docker compose`.

 For example, `service-a.yaml` score file describes a service that has two dependencies: `service-b` (another workload) and a PostgreSQL database instance: